Shuich1/UNIX/README.md

 Remember to make sure that the library file, libdebug.so, is located in the same directory as your source file, or in a directory specified by the LD_LIBRARY_PATH environment variable.

 You can see an example build in Makefile.

+The Makefile in this folder has the following options:
+- `all` - Builds library and userspace example application and running this.
+- `clean` - Removes all built files.

+## pci

+This folder contains a Linux kernel module that implements a PCI driver for a network card.
+The driver is responsible for registering with the PCI subsystem, mapping the device's memory space into the kernel's address space, and exposing the device to the rest of the kernel.

+The Makefile in this folder has the following options:
+- `all` - Builds the kernel module, inserts it into the system.
+- `clean` - Removes all built files.
+- `stop` - Removes kernel module from system.